AECP-ETHZ/FARMIND/README.md

 4. "Exiting Farmind.
 Input MP Model: WEEDCONTROL or SWISSLAND."

 	Input which model you want the ABM to interface with during operations.

+5. Error related to input parameters:

+	"Missing required option: uncertainty
+	usage: Each argument is formatted as "-argument VALUE" -modelName <arg>             model: WEEDCONTROL or SWISSLAND
+	 -uncertainty <arg>           1 or 0 to use uncertainty in ABM -year <arg>                  ABM simulation years

+	 Make sure you are running the full command to start the ABM jar file.
+Three commands are necessary when starting.